Combined Degree Programs

 - BBA/Master of Tourism Administration

-The Five-Year Programs allow students the opportunity to complete graduate courses as an undergraduate student.
-To learn more about how the graduate courses may fit within the Bachelor of Business Administration or the Bachelor of Accountancy degrees, please schedule an appointment with the Undergraduate Advisor for Five-Year Students.
+To learn more about how the graduate courses may fit within the Bachelor of Business Administration or the Bachelor of Accountancy degrees, please schedule an appointment with an Advisor.
 For admissions and fifth year curriculum information you may contact a graduate advisor from the respective program.

-For all five-year programs, the degrees are awarded separately after each program’s degree requirements are satisfied (the BBA or BAccy is typically awarded at the end of the 4th year; the MAccy, MSIST, or MTA is typically awarded at the end of the fifth year).
+For all Combined Degree Programs, the degrees are awarded separately after each program’s degree requirements are satisfied (the BBA or BAccy is typically awarded at the end of the 4th year; the MAccy, MSIST, or MTA is typically awarded at the end of the fifth year).
 To apply for the undergraduate degree, the student must submit a graduation application to The Advising Center in Duques Hall, Suite 456.

-Once the student has satisfied all graduate level requirements, the student must submit a graduation application to the respective Graduate Program Advisor.
+Once the student has satisfied all graduate level requirements, the student must submit a graduation application to GWSB Graduate Admissions.

 Graduate Financial Assistance